Using SQL Monitor for the first time

 - Go to the Analysis tab to view graphs of various performance metric values for the last few hours for your key servers.

-- Review the data retention options.
+- Review the data purging options.

 As SQL Monitor collects monitoring data from your servers, the size of the SQL Monitor Data Repository will increase.
 You can adjust how much historical data SQL Monitor stores in this database, to manage its size and ensure that you don't run out of disk space.